arnemorken/anypaginator/README.md

 ```

 #### numPages()
-Return or set the number of pages in the paginator.
+Get or set the number of pages in the paginator.
 ```js
 // Get
 var n_pages = pager.anyPaginator("numPages");